vkohaupt/vokoShowClick/README.md

 ## Installer:
-Windows and Linux installation routines are not provided, because each platform and installer has its own special features.
-That means make-install, metadata, desktop files, icons, logo must be provided by your own installer.
+Windows and Linux installation routines are not provided, because each platform, installer and package manager has its own special features.
+That means make-install, metadata, desktop files, icons, manpage, logo must be create and provided itself.
 All the images and logos that come with vokoShowClick are free.
-You can be change in size itself be used for your own installer.
+You can be change in size itself be used for your own installer or package manager.

 ## Linux